pupenasan/hmi/citect/parameters.md

 Return Value

-0 (zero) if successful, otherwise an [error](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/CicodeReferenceCitectHTML/Content/Cicode_Errors.html) is returned.
+0 (zero) if successful, otherwise an error